 Timeline for a Regulation A+ offering

-Step 1 Manhattan Street Capital (MSC) helps you to decide, which funding method would be the best fit for your company, it depends on several different factors.
+Step 1 Choose which funding method would be the best fit for your company, it depends on several different factors.
 Get legal advice on the details.
 We can recommend you to a securities lawyer.
 Select a marketing agency that will manage your 360° marketing campaign.
 We will introduce you to experienced marketing agencies.
-If the company's consumer appeal is not clear, we may recommend doing a RegA+Audition(TM) prior to the offering.
+If the company's consumer appeal is not clear, we may recommend doing a RegA+Audition(TM) before the offering.

 Step 2c Audit underway, sign up marketing agency and legal service provider, they start preparation.
 Legal service gathers documents from you and begins preparing Form 1-A.